Updated on 24th October 2021

 The Chairman of the Society is Brian Freeman (01785 851590) and the Secretary is Christine Heelis who can be reached at 01785 850870.”

-The Open Gardens weekend will take place this year in Eccleshall on Saturday June 19 and Sunday June 20 between 10am and 4pm.
-Admission programmes are available from outside the library from 9.30am on each of the two s at a cost of £5.
+The Open Gardens weekend took place this year in Eccleshall on Saturday June 19 and Sunday June 20

 The funds raised from the event help to fund the various activities of the Society dedicated to the preservation and enhancement of Eccleshall a unique country town of historical interest.
 On Sunday June 20, the Mayor of Stafford Councillor Tony Nixon and the Mayoress Mrs Wendy Nixon visited the gardens.